Still managing VMs like it’s 2010?

 Personnel: 2 engineers = $300,000/year (60% savings)

-That’s over $600,000 in annual savings, before accounting for the business value of faster deployments.
+That’s over $600,000 in annual savings, before you count the business value of faster deployments.

-The good news?
 You don’t need to containerize everything overnight.
-Start with these steps:
+Start here:

 1. Pick a non-critical stateless service for your first containerization project